For questions regarding product orders, donations,

 In this war, the enemy tries to hide his true objectives behind the mask of individual rights and personal liberties.
 But make no mistake—the real goal is the elimination of God and His influence from our society so that people can indulge in their carnal lifestyles without conviction or guilt.

-“Nothing can be politically right, that is morally wrong.”
-Benjamin Rush, 1786
+“Nothing can be politically right, that is morally wrong,” said Benjamin Rush, one of the Founding Fathers.

 The church needs to refocus its energies back to the great commission that our Lord Jesus Christ gave us: